|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 2 x depth charges

-On December 7, 1941 during the surprise attack on Pearl Harbor, Bagley's anti-aircraft guns opened fire on attacking B5N2 Kate torpedo bombers and her gunners claimed six shot down.
-At 9:40am she got underway at sea, under the temporary command of Lt.
-Cann, as the Captain, the executive officer and gunnery officer were ashore that morning.
+On December 7, 1941 during the Japanese attack against Pearl Harbor, the captain, executive officer and gunnery officer were ashore.
+During the first wave, her anti-aircraft guns opened fire on B5N2 Kate torpedo bombers with her gunners claiming six shot down.
+At 9:40am she got underway under the temporary command of Lt.
+Cann.

-On December 29, Bagley covered the arrival of TF-14.
-The next day, the destroyer departed with USS Saratoga to patrol west of Oahu, while two carrier groups escorted reinforcements to Samoa.
-On January 11, 1942 when the carrier was hit by a torpedo fired by I-16, Bagley escorted the damaged carrier back to Pearl Harbor.
+On December 29, 1941 Bagley covered the arrival of Task Force 14 (TF-14).
+The next day, the destroyer departed with USS Saratoga (CV-3) on a patrol west of Oahu, while two carrier groups escorted reinforcements to Samoa.
+On January 11, 1942 USS Saratoga (CV-3) was hit by a torpedo fired by I-16, Bagley escorted the damaged carrier back to Pearl Harbor.

-Between January 23 - February 3 four extra 20mm guns were added for anti-aircraft defense to Bagley before joining Task Force 11 (TF 11) comprising USS Lexington, four cruisers and nine destroyers, to cover transports delivering reinforcements to Christmas Island, Canton Island and New Caledonia.
-Worried about Japanese intentions in the Fiji-New Caledonia area, TF 11 joined the ANZAC cruiser force, HMAS Australia, HMNZS Achilles, HMNZS Leander with USS Chicago and two destroyers, on 16 February.
+Between January 23, 1943 to February 3, 1943 four extra 20mm cannons were added.
+Next, joined Task Force 11 (TF-11) comprising USS Lexington (CV-2), four cruisers and nine destroyers, to cover transports delivering reinforcements to Christmas Island, Canton Island and New Caledonia.
+Worried about Japanese intentions in the Fiji-New Caledonia area, TF-11 joined the ANZAC cruiser force, HMAS Australia, HMNZS Achilles, HMNZS Leander with USS Chicago (CA-29) and two destroyers, on 16 February.
 Shortly thereafter, the task force turned to the northwest and headed for Bougainville.

-On February 20, 1942 at 1707, the destroyer opened fire on a second wave of nine bombers with her 20mm battery, joining the barrage of anti-aircraft fire around USS Lexington.
+On February 20, 1942 at 5:07pm, the destroyer opened fire on a second wave of nine bombers with her 20mm battery, joining the barrage of anti-aircraft fire around USS Lexington (CV-2).
 Minutes later, G4M1 Betty piloted by Seto damaged by F4F Wildcat piloted by Lt.
-Edward 'Butch' O'Hare attempted to crash into Bagley's stern, but fire from USS Aylwin helped splash it 200 yards off the starboard quarter.
+Edward 'Butch' O'Hare attempted to crash into the stern of Bagley, but anti-aircraft fire from USS Aylwin (DD-355) helped shoot it down 200 yards off the starboard quarter.

 Assigned to the Southwest Pacific Force TF-44, Bagley protected convoys in the approaches to Australia, searched for submarine contacts during two patrol sweeps with Henley, and conducted night battle practice and other exercises with the cruisers of TF 44 through mid-July.
 On the 17th, she departed Brisbane for New Zealand, arriving in Auckland on 20 July.
 There, she joined TF 62 and began preparations for Operation Watchtower, the invasion of Guadalcanal.